Best Apple MacBook 2023: Jump Menu

-If you're on the hunt for the best MacBook, you're in the right place.
-There are quite a few models to pick from, so we've done some detailed review work to bring you our list of the best Apple laptops on the market right now, rated and ranked.
-No matter your needs or budget, you'll be able to find the best MacBook for you right here.
+If you're on the hunt for the best MacBook for your needs, then you're in the right place.
+There are a number of Apple models to select from, so we've done some detailed review work to bring you our list of the best Apple laptops on the market right now, as rated and ranked.
+No matter your needs or budget, you'll be able to find the best MacBook right here.

-All of the below MacBooks can be customised and configured to better suit your budget and the sort of power you're looking for – that's something to remember when you're shopping, that the spec you see listed doesn't have to be the final one that you order (you'll need extra cash to amp it up though).
+All of the below MacBooks can be customised and configured to better suit your budget and the sort of power you're looking for – that's something to remember when you're shopping, as the spec you see listed doesn't have to be the final selection that you order (you'll just need some extra cash to amp it up though).

-For those thinking about school, college or university, check out our best MacBook for students guide, as student discount applies and we've prioritised the more budget purchases.
-We've also got carefully curated guides to the best laptop overall, should you not be 100 per cent fixed to Apple and its macOS operating system just yet.
+For those thinking about school, college or university, check out our best MacBook for students guide, as student discount applies and we've prioritised the more budget purchases as applicable.
+We've also got carefully curated guides to the best laptop overall, should you not be 100% fixed on Apple and its macOS operating system.

 T3's Top 3